AnaBeat/Ceep/README.md

 # Ceep

-Projeto desenvolvido no curso de manipulação do DOM com Javascrip do projeto ONE + Alura
+Projeto desenvolvido no curso de manipulação do DOM com Javascript do projeto ONE + Alura